sigasi/sigasi_insights/content/opinion/emacs/vhdl-emacs-mode-navigation-using-ctags-are-broken.md

 Any modern VHDL design entry tool should use a proper VHDL analyser (or: parser).
 Only a full analysis of the source code can provide robust navigation.
-I’ve posted a screencast about [/screencasts/navigation] a while ago.
+I’ve posted a screencast about [Power navigation for VHDL state machines](/screencasts/navigation) a while ago.

 ## Demoing Emacs
 Here is a screencast that demonstrates what works and what does not work